 The Communication Bill of Rights states that everyone has the right to learn to communicate, to be spoken with and not about, to know and ask about what’s happening to them and to make their preferences known.
 Everyone has the right to a communication system all the time and deserves to have a voice.
-For those with communication disabilities, AAC is the means of achieving this basic human right.
+For people with conditions that impact communication, AAC is the means of achieving this basic human right.

 Augmentative communication comes in many forms and offers the ability to express oneself in whichever way works best.
 It’s usually a combination of the following solutions:

 Gestures, body language, facial expressions, pointing, signing and vocalizations.

 Printed communication books or pages of symbols that can be pointed to.